great-expectations/great_expectations/docs/guides/miscellaneous/migration_guide.md

 expectation_suite_ge_cloud_id:
 ```

-Finally, you can check if your migration has worked by running your new V3-style Checkpoint
+Finally, you can check if your migration has worked by running your new V3-style Checkpoint.

 ```bash
 great_expectations --v3-api checkpoint run test_v3_checkpoint